-The authorities arrested Siamak on October 15, 2015, and put him in Evin Prison's Ward 2-A, controlled by the IRGC's intelligence branch.
+The authorities arrested Siamak on October 13, 2015-one day before his birthday-and put him in Evin Prison's Ward 2-A, controlled by the IRGC's intelligence branch.

 According to his brother Babak, Siamak has spent most of his time in prison in solitary confinement, has been tased, beaten, and otherwise tortured, been compelled to watch footage of his father in detention, and has undergone lengthy interrogations.
 His cell does not have a bed, and he sleeps on the floor.
 On February 21, 2016, Siamak's mother, Effie, wrote in a Facebook post that Siamak called her and said he had broken off a hunger strike he had recently initiated.
 Siamak's health has reportedly deteriorated significantly during his captivity.